seruva19/kubin/README.md

 ## Documentation

-Some information can be found in [Wiki](https://github.com/seruva19/kubin/wiki/Docs).
+Some bits of information can be found [here](https://github.com/seruva19/kubin/blob/main/DOCS.md).